siddi582/PyBer_Analysis/README.md

 An annotated chart showing the total fares by city type is created and saved to the "analysis" folder.
 ![Analysis_folder](https://user-images.githubusercontent.com/111712209/194171225-d23b848a-8480-48c9-989a-69ea68d36bf5.png)

-**DELIVERABLE 3: A written report for the PyBer Analysis Analysis
+## DELIVERABLE 3: A written report for the PyBer Analysis

 The written analysis has the following:

 #Overview of the analysis: